mLoaDs/pcsxr-360/README.md

 ---------------
 * Changelog:

+   - Improvements:
-   - Remove
+      - Remove.jpg format
-      - .jpg format and Added .png format for all image files and covers
+      - Added .png format for all image         files and covers

 v2.1.1a
 -------